About the network

 New wells, new data

-The groundwater monitoring network received a boost in August 2012 when the Wisconsin Department of Natural Resources (DNR) allocated money to replace and upgrade several wells and spring monitoring sites in Milwaukee and Waukesha Counties.
+The Groundwater-Level Monitoring Network received a boost in August 2012 when the Wisconsin Department of Natural Resources (DNR) allocated money to replace and upgrade several wells and spring monitoring sites in Milwaukee and Waukesha Counties.
 The DNR, the Wisconsin Geological and Natural History Survey, and the U.S. Geological Survey will install new equipment to better understand groundwater movement and quantity in the highly populated southeastern Wisconsin.